sitespeedio/plugin-gpsi/README.md

 GPSI runs Lighthouse in the backend.
 You can see which Lighthouse version in the HTML produced by the plugin.
 The plugin collects accessibility, seo, pwa, best-practices and performance scores.

 ## Data sent to Graphite/InfluxDB
-By default the plugin sends the GSPI score for the tested page for the five categories: accessibility, seo, pwa, best-practices and performance.
+By default the plugin sends the GPSI score for the tested page for the five categories: accessibility, seo, pwa, best-practices and performance.

 It also sends the loadingExperience for the page.
 That includes the actual percentile for First Contentful Paint and First Input Delay and the percentage of fast/moderate/slow users.